 Project News & Events

 EmpowerVET Project Website

 The EmpowerVET project website serves as the central digital hub for all communication, engagement, and knowledge-sharing activities throughout the project lifecycle.
 Designed as a modern, user-friendly, and fully accessible platform, it ensures transparency, visibility, and easy access to project results for stakeholders across Albania and Europe.
 Built in line with Erasmus+ communication standards, the website hosts all key project deliverables, updates, training resources, and promotional materials.
 It functions as the primary gateway for educators, students, policymakers, and partner institutions to engage with the project, track progress, and download open-access materials.
 Key Features and Functions 1.
 Dynamic News & UpdatesRegular posts highlight major milestones, events, workshops, piloting phases, and results.
 This keeps stakeholders informed and strengthens the project’s public visibility.
 2. Repository of DeliverablesAll public deliverables—research reports, curricula, training modules, policy briefs, newsletters, and promotional materials—are available for download, ensuring open access and transparency.
 3. Dedicated Sections for Each Work PackageClear navigation allows visitors to follow the development, piloting, and dissemination activities undertaken by each WP, from research and curriculum development to capacity building and sustainability.
 4. Visual Identity & Media LibraryA curated collection of photos, videos, infographics, and branded materials supports partners in communication activities and showcases real project impact across institutions.
 5. Partner Institution ProfilesDetailed profiles highlight the roles, expertise, and contributions of each consortium member, reinforcing cross-country collaboration and European cooperation.
 6. Stakeholder Engagement & Contact PortalAn integrated contact form and partner directory enable meaningful collaboration with businesses, VET providers, policymakers, and community actors interested in joining EmpowerVET initiatives.
 7. Analytics & MonitoringWebsite performance is monitored regularly—tracking visitors, downloads, and engagement—to measure dissemination impact.
 The project aims to reach 5,000+ visits by the end of the implementation period.
 Long-Term Access & Sustainability Beyond the project’s duration, the website will remain active as a permanent repository of teaching materials, research outputs, and policy recommendations.
 It will continue to serve as an open learning environment for VET teachers, students, and institutions, supporting future Erasmus+ collaborations and national VET reforms.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor EACEA can be held responsible for them.

+Project News & Events